-1 Applicants request that any order issued granting the relief requested in the application also apply to any registered closed-end investment company currently advised or to be advised in the future by Stone Harbor (including any successor in interest) or by an entity controlling, controlled by or under common control (within the meaning of section 2(a)(9) of the Act) with Stone Harbor (such entities, together with Stone Harbor, the "Investment Advisers") that decides in the future to rely on the requested relief.
-Any closed-end investment company that relies on the order in the future will comply with the terms and conditions of the application (such investment companies together with the Current Fund, the "Funds," and with the Investment Advisers, the "Applicants").
-All existing Funds currently intending to rely on the order have been named as Applicants.
-A successor in interest is limited to entities that result from a reorganization into another jurisdiction or a change in the type of business organization.
+Applicants request that any order issued granting the relief requested in the application also apply to any registered closed-end investment company currently advised or to be advised in the future by PI (including any successor in interest) or by an entity controlling, controlled by or under common control (within the meaning of section 2(a)(9) of the Act) with PI (such entities, together with PI, the "Advisers") that decides in the future to rely on the requested relief ("Future Fund" and together with the Initial Fund, the "Funds").
+The Initial Fund and PI are referred to collectively as "Applicants".
+Any Future Funds that may rely on the order in the future will comply with the terms and conditions of the application.
+All existing registered closed-end investment companies currently intending to rely on the order have been named as Applicants.
+A successor in interest is limited solely to an entity that results from a reorganization into another jurisdiction or a change in the type of business organization.